-These are found in high amounts in seafood, and help build the brain and eyes of the fetus (30).
+These are found in high amounts in seafood, and help build the brain and eyes of your fetus (30).

-This has caused some women to avoid seafood altogether, thus limiting the intake of essential omega-3 fatty acids.
+This has caused some women to avoid seafood altogether, thus limiting their intake of essential omega-3 fatty acids.

-Salmon is also one of very few natural sources of vitamin D, which is often lacking in the diet.
-It is very important for many processes in the body, including bone health and immune function (34, 35).
+What’s more, salmon is one of the very few natural sources of vitamin D, which is often lacking in the diet.
+It’s very important for many processes in your body, including bone health and immune function (34, 35).

-Bottom Line: Salmon contains the essential omega-3 fatty acids EPA and DHA, which are important for brain and eye development in the growing baby.
-Salmon is also a natural source of vitamin D.
+Summary Salmon contains the essential omega-3 fatty acids EPA and DHA, which are important for brain and eye development in your growing baby.
+It’s also a natural source of vitamin D.

-Eggs are the ultimate health food, because they contain a little bit of almost every nutrient you need.
+Eggs are the ultimate health food, as they contain a little bit of almost every nutrient you need.

 A large egg contains 77 calories, as well as high-quality protein and fat.
-It also contains many vitamins and minerals.
+It also packs many vitamins and minerals.

 A dietary survey in the US showed that over 90% of people consumed less than the recommended amount of choline (37).

-Bottom Line: Whole eggs are incredibly nutritious and a great way to increase overall nutrient intake.
+Summary Whole eggs are incredibly nutritious and a great way to increase your overall nutrient intake.
 They also contain choline, an essential nutrient for brain health and development.

 These include fiber, vitamin C, vitamin K, vitamin A, calcium, iron, folate and potassium.

-Bottom Line: Broccoli and leafy greens contain most of the nutrients that pregnant women need.
-They are also rich in fiber, which may help prevent or treat constipation.
+Summary Broccoli and leafy greens contain most of the nutrients that pregnant women need.
+They’re also rich in fiber, which may help prevent or treat constipation.

 Beef, pork and chicken are excellent sources of high-quality protein.

 Iron is an essential mineral that is used by red blood cells as a part of hemoglobin.
-It is important for delivering oxygen to all cells in the body.
+It’s important for delivering oxygen to all cells in your body.